 The original concept has never changed - it is still "a drive in the Outback with a few mates in old cars".

 The annual Variety Bash is Australia's most successful charity motoring event.
 It is the focal point of fund raising efforts by many hundreds of supporters of Variety, with the money raised helping to empower children who are sick, disadvantaged or have special needs to live, laugh and learn.

-CAR-035 is well known in the BASH community - it was there with Dick Smith in 1985 and has entered almost every year since!!!
+CAR-035 is well known in the BASH community - it was there with Dick Smith in 1985 and has entered every year since!!!